notpresident35/awesome-learn-gamedev/README.md

 [https://www.schellgames.com/art-of-game-design/](https://www.schellgames.com/art-of-game-design/)

-<span style="color: #9900ff;">The Design of Everyday Things</span> - A book on design in everything, basically mandatory reading for designers
+🟪 The Design of Everyday Things - A book on design in everything, basically mandatory reading for designers

 [https://www.sunyoungkim.org/class/old/hci_f18/pdf/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf](https://www.sunyoungkim.org/class/old/hci_f18/pdf/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf)

-<span style="color: #9900ff;">Game Accessibility Guidelines </span>
+🟪 Game Accessibility Guidelines

 [https://gameaccessibilityguidelines.com/ ](https://gameaccessibilityguidelines.com/)

-<span style="color: #9900ff;">A database of UI from many different games</span>
+🟪 A database of UI from many different games

 [https://www.gameuidatabase.com/index.php ](https://www.gameuidatabase.com/index.php)

-<span style="color: #9900ff;">A Game Design class taught at MIT (free to access!) </span>
+🟪 A Game Design class taught at MIT (free to access!)

 [https://ocw.mit.edu/courses/cms-608-game-design-fall-2010/ ](https://ocw.mit.edu/courses/cms-608-game-design-fall-2010/)

-<span style="color: #9900ff;">The Evolution of Trust</span> - An interactive walkthrough of some game theory.
+🟪 The Evolution of Trust - An interactive walkthrough of some game theory.
 Would probably be mandatory reading in a game design class

 [https://ncase.me/trust/](https://ncase.me/trust/)

-<span style="color: #9900ff;">A huge list of UI/UX resources!</span>
+🟪 A huge list of UI/UX resources!

 [https://www.notion.so/onewithmachines/WE-CAN-FIX-IT-IN-UI-9f588869324a45e2b2d0595546ce77d1](https://www.notion.so/onewithmachines/WE-CAN-FIX-IT-IN-UI-9f588869324a45e2b2d0595546ce77d1)

-<span style="color: #9900ff;">Extra Credits</span> - A channel on game design that was far ahead of its time (though their more recent content is... alright).
+🟪 Extra Credits - A channel on game design that was far ahead of its time (though their more recent content is... alright).
 Their whole backlog is fantastic, but start with this video, and then dig into their playlist of game design videos

 [So You Want To Be a Game Designer - Career Advice for Making Games - Extra Credits](https://www.youtube.com/watch?v=zQvWMdWhFCc)